zivc/cv/cv.md

 ### Current Position

-__Ash Taylor Ltd__ : *Contractor* __October 2018 - December 2018__
+__Ash Taylor Ltd__ : *Contractor* __October 2018 - Present__

 Giving contracting another stab to test the market before contemplating another perm role.

+* __NatWest Markets__ : February 2019 - Present
+    Joined the CurrencyPay team, building applications for corporate and private banking retail customers who perform large volume transactions in multitudes of currencies.

+    *Tech stack is React, Redux, Sagas, Bulma, Gitlab, hosted on GCP.*

-* __Salmon__ : October 2018 - Present
+* __Salmon__ : October 2018 - December 2018
     As a contractor at Salmon I am helping migrate a Dutch fitness companies website to SAP Hybris.
-Other tasks include refactoring and trying to move the product into 2018.
+Other tasks include refactoring and trying to move the product and tech stack into 2019.

     *Tech stack: 2013-esque tech stack consisting of SAP Hybris, JSTL, JSP, LESS, jQuery*